K-Sairam-SEC/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Program:
 ```
 /*
-Program to implement the Logistic Regression Model to Predict the Placement Status of a Student.
+Program to implement the Logistic Regression Model to predict a student's placement status.
-Developed by: KABELAN G K
+Name: Sairam K
-RegisterNumber:  24900985
+Register_Number:  212225240132
 */
 ```
 ```